 SOUTH SEAS

 For menswear and womenswear pre-fall 2020, the Dutch brand Scotch & Soda shaped a narrative inspired by the colors and objects of the South Pacific.
-The story begins with ‘French Imports’ presenting a clean, tailored, city-sleek silhouette.
-This contrasts the easy, beach-chic uniform of part , ‘Island Life’.
-The company is also celebrating years of its denim line, Amsterdams Blauw, with ‘10 Shades of Blauw’ presenting signature fits reconfigured in key tones of blues inspired by the South Seas.
-Colorful tees and hoodies round the collection.
+The story begins with ‘French Imports’, presenting a clean, tailored, city-sleek silhouette.
+This contrasts the easy, beach-chic uniform of part two, ‘Island Life’.
+The company is also celebrating ten years of its denim line, Amsterdams Blauw, with ‘10 Shades of Blauw’, presenting signature fits reconfigured in ten key tones of blues inspired by the South Seas.
+Colorful tees and hoodies round off the collection.

 www.scotch-soda.com